HOME • SEARCH • EMAIL • ABOUT

 Other vernacular names

-BANGLA: Shialkanta.
+BANGLADESH: Shialkanta.

-CHINESE: Ji ying su, Ci ying su.
+CHINESE: Ji ying su, Ci ying su, Lao chou.

 SANSKRIT: Brahmadandi, Pitopushpa, Srigalkanta, Svarnakshiri.